masoud-rafiee/tocampus-MVP/docs/API_DOCUMENTATION.md

-# ToCampus API Documentation v2.0
+# ToCampus API Documentation v3.0

 ## Overview
-ToCampus API v2.0 implements the complete SRS v3.0 specification for a University Social & Event Platform.
+ToCampus API v3.0 implements the complete SRS v3.0 specification for a University Social & Event Platform.
+This is a **production-ready** API with 48 RESTful endpoints.

 ## Base URL
 - **Development:** `http://localhost:3001/api`